Ev-Bro/glossary/glossary.md

 **Fine Tuning**: The process of adjusting a pre-trained model to improve its performance on a specific task.

+**Epoch:** One complete pass through the entire training dataset by a machine learning algorithm, used as a measure of the extent of training.

 **Gradient descent**: A cornerstone optimization technique in artificial intelligence (AI), particularly in training machine learning and deep learning models.
 It iteratively updates model parameters to minimize a loss function, reflecting the model's error on training data, thereby improving the model's accuracy.

+**Learning Rate:** A hyperparameter that determines the step size at each iteration while moving toward a minimum of the loss function, influencing how quickly a model learns.

 **Long Short-Term Memory (LSTM):** A special kind of RNN, capable of learning long-term dependencies, designed to avoid the long-term dependency problem.